Keyboard shortcuts

 Tinytown:

-tt spawn backend --model claude
+tt spawn backend --cli claude

-tt spawn frontend --model auggie
+tt spawn frontend --cli auggie

-tt spawn reviewer --model codex
+tt spawn reviewer --cli codex-mini

 Step 4: Assign Work